-Bosworth Battlefield Heritage Centre is a colourful multi award winning interactive exhibition telling the story of the Battle of Bosworth and its place in the Wars of the Roses set within a well appointed visitor centre and beautiful Country Park in the south west of Leicestershire.
-Self lead or guided walks around the site are amongst one of the highlights.
+Bosworth Battlefield Heritage Centre is a colourful multi award winning interactive exhibition telling the story of the Battle of Bosworth, its place in the Wars of the Roses and the transition to the Tudor age, as well as the re-discovery of the battlefield through archaeological investigations.
+The exhibition is set within a well appointed visitor centre and beautiful Country Park in the south west of Leicestershire.
+Self lead or guided walks around the site are amongst one of the highlights, as well a diverse events programme including living history weekends.

 Where is Bosworth Battlefield Heritage Centre & Country Park located?